DenizBaskan/parrot-ai-bypass/README.md

 ### Trying it
 ![Screenshot 2024-04-19 235151](https://github.com/DenizBaskan/parrot-ai-bypass/assets/119546222/f4952cdd-37bf-4682-a883-41fd774051e9)

 Wow!
 It seems like it worked, the video was sent through and we were not hit with a generation limit.
-We can now modify the request code to always prefix the user id with a pro or just make the user id "pro", that works too.
+We can now modify the request code to always prefix the user id with "pro" or just make the user id "pro", that works too.

 ### Modifying the request to always be pro
 ![Screenshot 2024-04-20 000855](https://github.com/DenizBaskan/parrot-ai-bypass/assets/119546222/81605e50-6b3b-4c75-848e-4acf31f17e25)